Trump dossier author is in talks with Senate Russia investigators

 In a joint statement to NBC News, the Intelligence Committee leaders said: "The Committee has made multiple requests to meet with Mr. Steele over the last nine months, including outreach to his attorneys.
 We remain open to any credible offer to meet with Mr. Steele, whether in Washington or in London."

-NBC News reported Thursday that members of Special Counsel Robert Mueller's team recently interviewed Steele, whose dossier has been a controversial and much-debated document since it was first published in January by Buzzfeed.
+NBC News reported Thursday that members of special counsel Robert Mueller's team had recently interviewed Steele, whose dossier has been a controversial and much-debated document since it was first published in January by BuzzFeed.

 At his first news conference in January, Trump denounced the document.